orange-cloudfoundry/elpaaso/README.md

 # Introduction

-ElPaaso is an experimental add-on to cloudfoundry.
+ElPaaso is an experimental app templating add-on to cloudfoundry.
 It aims at integrating specifics of an organization through the following features:
 * versionned app templates
   * artefacts fetched from a corporate java maven repo
   * app configuration contract